4. Software & Hardware Requirements

 2 x 7200 RPM HDD (SSD highly recommended), RAID 1, 350 GB

-The Console server stores the database and centralizes all operational logs, graphs, and IP accounting data.
-Its performance is determined by its configuration, the performance of the I/O, and the applications it relies on: MySQL/MariaDB, Apache HTTPD, PHP, and InfluxDB.
-Any server should have redundant hardware components such as fans, power supplies, or disks in RAID.
+The Console server is responsible for storing the database and centralizing all operational logs, graphs, and IP accounting data.
+Its performance depends on its configuration, I/O performance, and the applications it utilizes, such as MySQL/MariaDB, Apache HTTPD, PHP, and InfluxDB.
+For reliability, the server should include redundant hardware components, such as fans, power supplies, and disks configured in RAID.

-To access the web interface, use one of the following web browsers: Google Chrome 64+, Firefox 52+, Microsoft Edge 12+, Opera 43+.
-JavaScript and cookies must be enabled.
+To access the web interface, use one of the following supported web browsers: Google Chrome 64+, Firefox 52+, Microsoft Edge 12+, Opera 43+.
+Ensure JavaScript and cookies are enabled.
 Java and Adobe Flash are not required.

 4.3.
 System Requirements for Packet Sensor